igmen-j/ENEL-487/Assignments/A2/README.md

 The first component is the operation in the form of A, S, M, or D (addition, subtraction, multiplication ,or division).
 This is not case-sensitive.
 The next two are the first complex number.
-The last two are the seconf complex number.
+The last two are the second complex number.

 The an example of the command would then be:
 (1e3 + 2j) + (3 - 4.5j)